YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Lighting, contrast, camera angle, wet versus dry hair, longer hair length, fibers, styling products, and selected “best case” examples can all change perception.
 A clinic that hides poor results while showing only dramatic cases is not giving the patient a fair view.

-Which hair transplant techniques are common in Turkey?
+Common hair transplant techniques in Turkey

 Clinics in Turkey commonly discuss FUE, Sapphire FUE, DHI, and FUT.
 These names are often presented like competing products, but they do not all describe the same part of the operation.

 FUE describes individual graft harvesting from the donor area.
 FUT describes strip harvesting and leaves a linear scar.
 DHI usually refers to implantation with an implanter pen.
-Sapphire FUE refers to using sapphire blades for recipient area incisions within an FUE-based plan.
+Sapphire FUE refers to using sapphire blades for recipient area incisions within an FUE based plan.

-Is Sapphire FUE always the best method?
+Sapphire FUE is not always the right method

 I use Sapphire FUE because I value the control it gives me when creating the recipient area incisions.
 In suitable patients, it can support refined angle, direction, density distribution, and tissue handling.